comonoidial/ILFL_on_CH/README.md

-# ILFL_on_CH
+## Implementing Lazy Functional Languages on Custom Hardware

-Implementing Lazy Functional Languages on Custom Hardware
+Collection of personal notes and other early draft material.